 We hope that most problems can be sorted easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally, within a matter of days or at most a few weeks – because this will enable us to establish what happened more easily.
 If it is not possible to do that, please let us have details of your complaint.

-Should you have any reason to make a complaint about our service you can ask to speak to the practice manager either on the phone or in person, or you can put your concern in writing.
+Should you have any reason to make a complaint about our service you can speak to a member of the team to pass on to the practice manager for review or you can put it in writing.
 Your complaint will be treated with complete confidentiality.
 As well as speaking to the practice manager and putting your concern in writing. complaints, comments and suggestions can be made by completing a Complaint Form and placing it in the suggestions box in reception or you can send a comment, suggestion or complaint directly from the website via our online comments, suggestions and complaints form.

-If you feel uncomfortable about speaking directly to the practice manager, you can use NHS advocacy which is a free, confidential service that is independent of the NHS.
+If you feel uncomfortable about speaking directly to a member of the team, you can use NHS advocacy which is a free, confidential service that is independent of the NHS.
 Your local authority Customer Services Department would be able to provide more details or you can contact NHS England for details of the service in your area.
 They can be contacted by email at England.firstname.lastname@example.org or by telephone on 0300 311 22 33.

 We will acknowledge your complaint in writing and endeavour to respond, after fully investigating, within 28 working days to: